sccn/sccn.github.io/others/EEGLAB_and_python.md

 image processing toolbox, for correcting for multiple comparisons;
-signal processing toolbox, for spectral decompositions; optimization toolbox, for optimizing code; bioinformatics toolbox, useful for EEG classification; virtual reality toolbox, for real time 3-D rendering of EEG activity).
+signal processing toolbox, for spectral decompositions; optimization toolbox, for optimizing code; bioinformatics toolbox, useful for EEG classification; virtual reality toolbox, for the real-time 3-D rendering of EEG activity).
 Finally, the Matlab compiler allows us to create a compiled version of EEGLAB that does not require the user to have Matlab -- Matlab scripts can be run by [compiled EEGLAB](/A13:_Compiled_EEGLAB "wikilink"), although interactive sessions are not supported.
-Given that Matlab is accessible to nearly everyone working in scientific institutions, our incentive to find a Matlab alternative remains relatively low, except possibly for high performance and cloud computing applications because of license issues.
-However, EEGLAB functions are fully compatible with Octave (an open source version compatible with Matlab) from the command line - see also the new [Open EEGLAB Portal](/EEGLAB_on_NSG "wikilink") to the NSF supercomputer system.
+Given that Matlab is accessible to nearly everyone working in scientific institutions, our incentive to find a Matlab alternative remains relatively low.

+Rather than re-implementing EEGLAB on Python, we will be more likely to focus on increasing cross-compatibility between EEGLAB and Python, making it easier for users to go back and forth between the two.